trautman/2-agent-NTC-v-TC/README.md

 We compare **Trivial Collaboration (TC)** models with **Non-Trivial Collaboration (NTC)** models using distributions over trajectory pairs.

-This README is intended to be a development document: the definitions below are meant to match the implementation in `simple_ntc_tc_sim_v20.py`.
+This README is intended as a development document.
+The definitions below are written to match the current implementation in `simple_ntc_tc_sim_v20.py`.

 ---